 Suzuki highlights the Reno's "gracefully rising style lines and athletically refined side profile."
-The roof can accept equipment racks for carrying skis and mountain bikes.
 The door handles are color-keyed, and the car has protective bodyside moldings.
-Heated power mirrors are standard, and a power moonroof is available.
+Heated power mirrors are standard.
 Built on a 102.4-inch wheelbase, the Reno is 169.1 inches long overall and 56.9 inches tall.

 Speed-sensitive power steering is standard, and the driver's seat has height and lumbar adjustments.
 Cargo capacity when the backseat is upright measures 8.8 cubic feet, expanding to a maximum of 45.4 cubic feet.

 Standard equipment includes a CD/MP3 stereo, air conditioning, a rear-window defroster, and power windows, locks and heated mirrors.
 Suzuki's Convenience Package adds steering-wheel controls, cruise control, remote keyless entry and an alarm system.